National Labor Relations Board: History

-1933–1935: First collective bargaining organization National Labor Board
+1933–1935: National Labor Board becomes first collective bargaining organization

 The history of the National Labor Relations Board (NLRB) can be traced to enactment of the National Industrial Recovery Act in 1933.
 Section 7(a) of the act protected collective bargaining rights for unions, but was difficult to enforce.
 The NLRB was not given monitoring powers.'
 A massive wave of union organizing was punctuated by employer and union violence, general strikes, and recognition strikes.
 The National Industrial Recovery Act was administered by the National Recovery Administration (NRA).
 At the outset, NRA Administrator Hugh S. Johnson believed that Section 7(a) would be self-enforcing, but the tremendous labor unrest proved him wrong.
 On August 5, 1933, President Franklin D. Roosevelt announced the establishment of the National Labor Board, under the auspices of the NRA, to implement the collective bargaining provisions of Section 7(a).

 The National Labor Board (NLB) established a system of 20 regional boards to handle the immense caseload.
 Each regional board had a representative designated by local labor unions, local employers, and a "public" representative.
 All were unpaid.
 The public representative acted as the chair.
 The regional boards could hold hearings and propose settlements to disputes.
 Initially, they lacked authority to order representation elections, but this changed after Roosevelt issued additional executive orders on February 1 and February 23, 1934.

 The NLB, too, proved ineffective.
 Congress passed Public Resolution No. 44 on June 19, 1934, which empowered the president to appoint a new labor board with authority to issue subpoenas, hold elections, and mediate labor disputes.
 On June 29, President Roosevelt abolished the NLB and in Executive Order 6763 established a new, three-member National Labor Relations Board.

 Lloyd K. Garrison was the first chairman of the National Labor Relations Board (often referred to by scholars the "First NLRB" or "Old NLRB").
 The "First NLRB" established organizational structures which continue at the NLRB in the 21st century.
 This includes the regional structure of the board; the use of administrative law judges and regional hearing officers to initially rule on cases; an appeal process to the national board; and the use of expert staff, organized into various divisions, at the national level.
 Formally, Garrison established the: